About Soroptimist International

 The first Soroptimist club was formed in 1921 by a group of 80 women in Oakland, Alameda County, California.
-The name “Soroptimist” is a coined word which came from two Latin words that mean the “best for women.”
+The name “Soroptimist” is a coined word that came from two Latin words that mean the “best for women.”
 Our first President was Violet Richardson Ward.
-Since then our organization has grown internationally with clubs world-wide.
+Since then our organization has grown internationally with clubs worldwide.

 Won’t you join Soroptimist soon?
 Membership will provide you with an enriching atmosphere to develop lasting friendships, while we experience satisfaction as we improve our communities and the lives of women and girls.

 Soroptimist International of Los Banos belongs to Soroptimist International of the Americas, one of the four Federations that make up Soroptimist International.
 We are a part of District III in California’s Sierra Pacific Region.
 We welcome new members who would like to work as a group to make our community and world a better place for women and girls.

 - Our service projects include the sponsorship of an “S” Club at Los Banos High School where students are encouraged to embrace volunteerism, good citizenship, and women and girl-focused community service projects.

 - An annual “Dream It Be It Girl’s Self Esteem Conference,” for junior high school girls, is also sponsored by our local Soroptimist club.
 This event features speakers and topics that focus on building good self-esteem in girls.
 Other conference topics include healthy lifestyles, appropriate teen make-up, teen bullying, and teen human trafficking.

 - At least three Live Your Dream monetary awards are given to qualified head of household women who are in educational study programs to help empower them educationally and financially.